johnanvik/devops-colouring/Sprint 2/Testing.md

    - This person will now be able to examine drawings and set the status to "Release".

 ## Sprint Planning
-1. As a development team, select a request from the “Market” and changes status to Sprint Planning - \<Team Number>
+1. As a development team, select a request from the “Market” and changes status to Sprint Planning - Team <#>

 ## Sprint Execution
 1. Examine completed drawings as before.